zach-capalbo/vartiste/src/static/instructions.md

 Pronounced Vee-Ar-tEEst.
 VARTISTE is a virtual reality app for 2D drawing and image editing, and 3D model texturing.
-A virtual reality headset with tracked motion controllers, such as the [Valve Index](https://store.steampowered.com/valveindex) or [Oculus Rift S](https://www.oculus.com/rift-s/) is required to use it.
+A virtual reality headset with tracked motion controllers, such as the [Valve Index](https://store.steampowered.com/valveindex) or [HP Reverb G2](https://www8.hp.com/us/en/vr/reverb-g2-vr-headset.html) is required to use it.

 <a class="launch-button" href="index.html">LAUNCH VARTISTE</a>